 MSc: Roles of targeted Antisense Oligonucleotide agents for enhanced treatment of leukaemia

 MSc: Roles of Angiogenin in chronic myeloid leukaemia

 MSc: Roles of RNA editing and ADAR1 in leukaemia

 Background to Projects

 Chronic myeloid leukaemia (CML) is a form of blood cancer.
-In a 2013 survey of UK cancers CML cases comprised 8% of all leukaemias and 0.2% of all new cancer cases.
+In a 2013 survey of UK cancers, CML cases comprised 8% of all leukaemias and 0.2% of all new cancer cases.
 Moreover, UK trends in CML cases mirror comparative global trends, with steady annual increases in both disease incidence and prevalence.

 The discovery of the tyrosine kinase inhibitors (TKIs) - highly specific small molecule drugs which inhibit CML progression - has profoundly reduced CML-dependent mortality.
-However, several issues still remain with the effectiveness of 'pure' TKI-based therapies, mainly; they are rarely curative, they require long term treatment stratergies, in which time patients may experience severe side effects and co-morbities, but treatment withdrawal can lead to disease relapse, and long-term treatment requires a considerable financial commitment.
+However, several issues still remain with the effectiveness of 'pure' TKI-based therapies, mainly; they are rarely curative, they require long term treatment strategies, in which time patients may experience severe side effects and co-morbidities, but treatment withdrawal can lead to disease relapse, and long-term treatment requires a considerable financial commitment.

 School of Medical Sciences

 Office +44 (0)1248 382363